Search Essentials provides a simple and effective solution for any site needing search functionality.

 - The widget preview represents how your search field will look.
 Feel free to apply fonts, fill, stroke, etc directly to the widget from Muse Design mode.

 - Open the widget option panel.
-The Search Field Text field determines the text that is shown in the search field.
+The Search Input Text field determines the text that is shown in the search field.

 - The search results will display on a separate page in your website.
 Create a new page on your site layout and name it what you like.
 "Search" will do the trick.